Novel Model-Independent Approach to Explore New Physics in Five-body Semileptonic Decays

 where

-In the SM, $\Theta_1$, $\Theta_2$, and $\Theta_3$ are strictly equal to unity for any $Y^2$, but with effects from new physics, they may significantly deviate from unity for certain $Y^2$.
-For convenience, we further assume that $\delta_{1(2,3)}$ is a small quantity and derive the first-order approximation of $\Theta_{1(2,3)}$:
+The fact that the tension current vanishes~($\delta_{1,2,3}=0$) in the SM results in that $\Theta_{1,2,3}$ are always equal to one for any $Y^2$, but with effects from new physics which encompasses the non-zero elements of the tensor current, they may significantly deviate from one for certain $Y^2$.
+The $\Theta_{1,2,3}$ as a function of $Y^2$ are exhibited in Fig.~\ref{triangle2}.
+For clarity, we derive the first-order approximation of $\Theta_{1,2,3}$ assuming that $\delta_{1,2,3}$ are small quantities:

 with